Skip to Content

 Veins

-Veins are a network of xylem that supplies moisture for photosynthesis and phloem, which is plant tissue that aids with the transport of organic nutrients.
+Veins are a network of xylem that supplies moisture for Photosynthesis and phloem, which is plant tissue that aids with transporting organic nutrients.
 These remove the glucose made by the photosynthesis process.

-Other parts, such as the hairs and waxy cuticles, also form parts of the leaf.
+Other parts, such as the hairs and waxy cuticles, also form leaf parts.
 These organs have different functions, such as secreting oils or preventing transpiration.

 Why do plants have different leaf shapes and sizes?